-What makes it even better for me is the fact, that unlike the majority of people write short posts, consisting of only 500 or 1000 words, I and my wife write epic articles consisting between 3000 and 10000.
+What makes it even better for me is the fact, that unlike the majority of people who write short posts, consisting of only 500 or 1000 words, I and my wife write epic articles consisting of 4500 and 10000.
 An average article of ours is 4100 words.

 Each post/article you publish has some background and a story.
 There is always something to write about.
 You never seem to feel like your finish.
 You want to help people and give them more value.